OpnLaaS/opnlaas/docs/Charter.md

 * As a System Architect, I want to integrate with Proxmox API to automate VM and container lifecycle management.
 * As a Student, I want to create, start, stop, and delete virtual machines so that I have a dedicating system to run my project on.
 * As a Researcher, I want to manage virtualized environments for my computational tasks.
-* As a Student, I want to monitor the health and status of the virtual machines I am using.
+* As an Instructor, I want to be able to easily create several virtual machines for low compute tasks.
 * As a Student, I want to deploy my projects on virtual machines with minimal setup.

 ### **Feature 3 – Bare Metal Provisioning**